samuel-torres-code/NameReplacerBot/README.md

 # NameReplacerBot

-Discord Bot that will replace random words in song lyrics to your friends names.
+Discord Bot that will replace random words in song lyrics to your friends names using Genius API.

 Built in TypeScript.